freedomofpress/encryption-works/encryption_works.md

 >
 > "About." [tails.boum.org](https://tails.boum.org/about/index.en.html).

 In some ways, Tails is more difficult to use compared to a regular operating system.
 It's slow, and doesn't have all the software you might need.
 But some of these shortcomings are by design: such limitations make it a lot harder to mess up their endpoint security.
-If you're in the position where you think the NSA, or another potential attacker, may want to target you or your colleagues (the journalist-whistleblower relationship comes to mind), it's the best tool available.
+If you're in the position where you think an intelligence agency, or another potential attacker, may want to target you or your colleagues (the journalist-whistleblower relationship comes to mind), it's the best tool available.

 Since Tails isn't a practical choice for daily computer use, setting up Tor, PGP, and OTR encryption on your main operating system is also a good idea.

 Every time you boot Tails you start from a clean state.
-Anything and everything you did previously gets erased and the system reverts back to its default out-of-the-box state.
-It's designed this way so that if you get infected with malware while using Tails, it's almost certainly gone the next time you boot up.
+Anything and everything you do gets erased on shutdown, and the system starts in a clean state.
+It's designed this way so that if you get infected with malware or create a history trail while using Tails, it's almost certainly gone the next time you boot up.

 (While Tails prevents many endpoint attacks, like all security tools, it is not 100% impervious to attacks.
 Recently, researchers have showed how attackers can implant malware in the BIOS —or the brains— of a computer, which may allow Tails to be [compromised](http://www.wired.com/2015/03/researchers-uncover-way-hack-bios-undermine-secure-operating-systems/).
 However, it's unclear how widespread this attack is or if it's particularly effective in the wild.)